Small Steps, Sensible Choices, Superior Health.

 As the name implies, genetically modified food products refers to plants and animals that are not only raised for food consumption purposes; they have undergone genetic engineering for enhancement purposes.

 One way this works involves selectively breeding plants and animals in order to produce a desired genetic effect.

 For a list of safe brands and brands that contain GMO foods click here (new website page will open).

 The most common foods that are genetically modified are plant life.
 Soybeans are among the most commonly altered.
 Other plant sources that are genetically modified include corn, cotton seed oil, canola and wheat.

 The use of genetic modifications in animal food sources is somewhat limited.
 It would seem that the public's ethical concerns have limited the genetic modification process of animal foods.

 However, experiments on livestock have been occurring for years.
 Perhaps a greater expansion of genetically modified animal food may occur sometime in the near future.

 The full scope of health problems hasn't yet been realized, but the concerns are many and range from allergies to cancer.
 The Center For Food Safety has a lot of information on the concerns and risk of genetically modified food products.
-We Have A Right To Know

-to raise public awareness on this subject because many people are totally unaware that they may be consuming a GMO product.
+Thankfully, there are a number of grass roots campaigns like the Center For Food Safety (new webpage will open) to raise public awareness on this subject because many people are totally unaware that they may be consuming a GMO product.

 The purpose of raising such awareness may ultimately yield a positive effect and hopefully stop the process of genetically modifying food.

 Many activists are lobbying for food to come with labels that detail whether or not food has been genetically modified.

 That would be the best case scenario, but that is highly unlikely.
 In the meantime, growing your own produce and buying organic are the best options we have.

-Let me know what you think!
+New!
+CommentsLet me know what you think!
 Please leave me a comment in the box below.